Smart-Objects/Impact-Events-Dataset/README.md

 ## Status

+- Due to current git lfs limits, the dataset is also available and can be accessed from [Zenodo](https://zenodo.org/record/7199346).

 - Publications
    - The Impact Events data contained in this repository has been successfully accepted for publication as a dataset paper in the Fifth International Workshop on Data: Acquisition To Analysis ([DATA '22](https://data-workshop.github.io/DATA2022/)).